trixcc/Music-Playlist-Maker/README.md

 #### Phase 4: Task 2
 Test and design a class in your model package that is robust.
 Playlist class: constructor and addSong method are now robust.

+#### Phase 4: Task 3
+- put the save and load playlist options (MoreOptionsUI) in a menu bar instead of a panel with buttons
+    - this way, I could get rid of the HomePagePanel class and reduce coupling between HomePagePanel, MoreOptionsUI, and PlaylistMakerFrame
+- create a superclass for AddListener and RemoveListener to abstract duplicated code